 After working and managing his own masonry business for ten years, he has desired to put these skills to a more creative use, and has traveled with mentor and teacher Johannes Matthiessen building social sculptures all over the world.
 He has also studied tracking and primitive skills in VT and holds a certificate in Permaculture Design.
 Through his studies in associative economics, social-threefolding and peer-lead learning models, Dan’s passion for working and learning with others continues to grow.
 There is so much beauty and possibility in merging organic farming with the health of our local communities, and Dan feels blessed to be part of this movement.

-Keri has been farming for 3 years, after working in the food industry since she was a teenager.
+Keri has been farming for 4 years, after working in the food industry since she was a teenager.
 Having grown up in the Hudson Valley, she is passionate about changing the food systems in this area, and bringing access to healthy food into our community, while helping others connect with nature.
-She has a degree in both Spanish and journalism, and manages this website among many other business-related aspects of the farm.
+She has a degree in both Spanish and journalism, and manages many of the business-related aspects of the farm.

-Raleigh is our black lab of 11 years.
-She has been farming since she was a young pup and has a fondness for all vegetables, particularly radishes, cabbage and green beans.
+Raleigh was our black lab of 11 years but she passed away in the spring of 2020.
+We are leaving Raleigh on the site, because her spirit is still everywhere on the farm!
+She had been farming since she was a young pup and has a fondness for all vegetables, particularly radishes, cabbage and green beans.
 But she’ll take anything you want to give her.
-She can be found rooting around for mice in the garden, patrolling the deer population, chasing the farm truck with her pink tongue hanging out, and generally providing moral support on the long hot days thinning carrots.
+She could be found rooting around for mice in the garden, patrolling the deer population, chasing the farm truck with her pink tongue hanging out, and generally providing moral support on the long hot days thinning carrots.
+We miss you, Raleigh.